Alberta

 The layer colours give you a hint whether it's sandstone, mudstone, ironstone or a combination of them.

-Probably the most vivid and memorable features at Dinosaur Provincial Park are the badlands hoodos (pictured below).
-Native people believed that they were sleeping giants standing at guard.
-At night, they would come alive and throw their heads on people sleeping nearby.
+Probably the most vivid and memorable features at Dinosaur Provincial Park are the Badlands hoodoos (pictured below).
+Native people believed that they were sleeping giants standing guard.
+At night, they would come alive and throw their heads at people sleeping nearby.

 In reality, the caps that look like heads are made of ironstone, and beneath them is much softer sandstone or mudstone.

-Eventually, a cap will fall and the rest of the hoodo will be eroded to the ground level.
+Eventually, a cap will fall and the rest of the hoodoo will be eroded to the ground level.

 It's hard to believe that this is Alberta, and not Arizona or Texas.